 - 1. The ability to hear and identify the elements of music. - 2.
 The ability to read and realize musical notation. - 3.
-Knowledge of a broad selection of musical literature and styles. - 4.
 The ability to perform a cross-section of repertoire at a level commensurate with the concentration.

 COURSE LEARNING OUTCOMES